Road Runner Quilt Pattern

-To assemble the traffic lane, cut strip of black and white according to E, F and G measurement as shown in the fabric cutting page.
+To assemble the traffic lane, cut a strip of black and white according to E, F and G measurement as shown in the fabric cutting page.

-Piecing E (white) in between 2 strips of F (black), press seam with seam allowance on black fabric side.
+Piecing E (white) in between 2 strips of F (black), press seam with the seam allowance on black fabric side.